spencerjbeckwith/super/supercontrol/README.md

 ## To-do

-- Change MouseInput buttons to be more descriptive and differentiate them in UnifiedInput, e.g. "left" -> "leftMouseButton"
 - How do we handle repeat keys?
 - Remove initial/inactive value parent functions.
 Needless complexity since no child classes use them.
 - Finish writing README